Epstein: 'No panic' about struggling Cubs

-CHICAGO -- Chicago Cubs president Theo Epstein isn't wavering from his contention his team will turn things around soon, and that includes leadoff hitter Kyle Schwarber, who's hitting .179 going into Tuesday's game against the Cincinnati Reds.
+CHICAGO -- Chicago Cubs president Theo Epstein isn't wavering from his contention his team will turn things around soon, and that includes leadoff hitter Kyle Schwarber, who's hitting .187 after Tuesday's win against the Cincinnati Reds.

 "He hasn't gotten on track yet but we have no doubts that he will," Epstein said Tuesday afternoon.
 "If anyone wants to sell their Kyle Schwarber stock, we're buying.